BhawishKumar009/UE1/unit1/Unit1.md

 ![3\_image\_0.png](3\_image\_0.png) components (Audience-Purpose-Context) are interrelated and relate directly to the language choices in any kind of text:

-### Audience Activity 2 - Discussion (Audience) Part 1:

-a.
-Scenario 1: You are a professor preparing to give a presentation at a university.

-b.
-Scenario 2: You are writing a blog post on your website reviewing new anime films and shows.

-1. What kind of people comprise the audience demographic groups for these two scenarios (who is in the audience)?
-2. How will the language used differ to meet the expectations of the respective audience/ readership?

 ### Part 2: Read The Excerpts Below From Two Sources And Answer The Question That Follows.
 Text A: